Psyhic/Psyhic/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to Travel and play some computer games
+- ⚡ Fun fact: I love to Travel, eat lots of food and play some computer games

 ### Connect with me: